 The international-work advantage.
 Czechia-based freelancers can sell to EU and non-EU clients in software, design, marketing, operations, customer support, translation, education, and consulting.
 Flexhire is useful when you want vetted remote opportunities, stronger contracts, platform payment records, and a more structured career path than scattered marketplace gigs.

 The downside: monthly obligations are real.
-Main-activity OSVČ freelancers usually pay social-security and health-insurance advances, then reconcile after annual statements. ČSSZ states that from July 1, 2026 the minimum social-security advance for main-activity self-employed persons drops from CZK 5,720 to CZK 5,005, while health-insurance minimums are separate.
-These cash-flow obligations apply even before a client pays on time.
+Main-activity OSVČ freelancers usually pay social-security and health-insurance advances, then reconcile after annual statements. ČSSZ states that from July 1, 2026 the minimum social-security advance for main-activity self-employed persons changes from CZK 5,720 to CZK 5,005, while VZP lists the 2026 minimum health-insurance advance for self-employed persons as CZK 3,306.
+These cash-flow obligations are economically material and apply even before a client pays on time.

 The classification tradeoff.
 Czech clients may be used to contracting with OSVČ workers, but the Švarc system risk is real.
 If your freelance job looks like a full-time employee role, the client and freelancer can face tax, labour, social-insurance, and inspection problems.